 These articles, originally in a scrapbook stored at the Grand Valley Water Users’ Association, give you insight into the people and politics which make our life-giving irrigation systems possible.

-The result is a 400-page bound edition and a CD which allows you to search.
+The result is a 400-page bound edition and a CD or thumb drive which allows you to search.
 In addition to the articles, there are photographs, a detailed table of contents, and production notes.

-For a suggested donation of $25, you can get the 400-page book and the CD from the Palisade Historical Society.
-The CD only is available for a $10.00 suggested donation with postage and handling.
+For a suggested donation of $25, you can get the 400-page book and the CD or a thumb drive from the Palisade Historical Society.
+The CD or thumb drive only is available for a $10.00 suggested donation with postage and handling.
 You can also order just the book only from Amazon.com.
 Search in Books with the title, “The Government High Line Canal Newspaper Article Archive.”

 The Maddens have graciously donated royalties from the publication will benefit the Palisade Historical Society.